 This model entails five stages an organization goes through as it matures from its infancy to a fully-grown business entity.
 Knowing where you are in the maturity model enables your organization to identify areas of improvement, while also establishing goals for where you want your PPM to be in the future.

 - Level 1 – The Initial – At this level, processes are just becoming defined.
-There isn’t a high level of sophistication in the project portfolio management and many processes are used for very specific purposes, instead of being rolled out across multiple tasks to leverage efficiency.
+There isn’t a high level of sophistication in project portfolio management.
+Many processes are used for very specific purposes, instead of being rolled out across multiple tasks to leverage efficiency.
 In addition, there is little integration with the rest of the organization.
-Management is aware of the PPM efforts but isn’t necessarily on board with its use at this point.
+Management is aware of the PPM efforts, but isn’t necessarily on board with its use at this point.

 - Level 2 – Emerging Discipline – The PPM is growing up a bit, it obtains structured standards.
 Basic processes have been established, but they’re only being used on the biggest or most high-profile projects and portfolios.
-Management is now more onboard and is encouraging the use of the PPM, by using knowledge and tools to create project plans, estimates, and schedules.
+Management is now more onboard.
+It encourages the use of the PPM, by using knowledge and tools to create project plans, estimates, and schedules.
 Reporting though may be inconsistent and even basic.

 - Level 3 – Initial Integration – By now, processes are standardized across the organization and are repeatable.
-Reporting is much more detailed, and project plans, estimates, and schedules are based on organizational standards and institutionalized processes, as well as best practices, lessons learned, and historical data.
+Reporting is much more detailed.
+Project plans, estimates, and schedules are based on organizational standards and institutionalized processes, as well as best practices, lessons learned, and historical data.

 - Level 5 – Effective Innovation – Optimizing the process is not a long-term goal, but a day-to-day reality at this point.
 PMOs and executives now have a system in place to measure project efficacy and efficiency.
 On top of it, there are processes to ensure that project performance continues to improve, instead of remaining constant.
 Finally, management is heavily focused on the continuous improvement of the PPM programs.